urbanslug/Introduction_To_Linux/Practicals/Assignment2.md

 Task 1: Create your own files and manipulate them!

 Task 1: Instructions
-We will be using the same file structure () you have created.
+We will be using the same file structure (Assignment1_FilesStrcture.png) you have created.
 Make sure you are in the right directory each time or specify the absolute or relative paths to the files you are dealing with.

+1. Open a terminal in your computer
+2. Create a new directory "assignment" under your Session2 directory
+3. Create with nano 2 different files genes1 and genes2 under assignment (no need to copy paste the result into your assignment form)

+The content of genes1
+gene1 4
+gene3 66
+gene7 6
+The content of genes2
+gene1 4
+gene2 6
+gene4 66

+4. Copy genes1 under the directory Session1
+5. Rename the copy of genes1 (that is under Session1) to test1
+6. What would be the result of tail -n2 genes2?
+7. What would be the result of head genes1?
+Explain
+8. Create with touch 3 different files under assignment: genes3, genes4, genes5
+9. Copy the newly created files as well as genes1 and genes2 using the wildcards into the directory Session1